ebellm/pyraf-dbsp/README.txt

 	absorption features in the "featureless" telluric calibration will become emission features in the corrected spectrum

+	wavelength solution will fail if gratings/angles other than "PTF standard" are used--should at least warn the user if that is the case

 todos:
 install David's updated cosmics.py generate all arcs at once